dannyl1u/pet-name-generator-service/README.md

    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!

-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
-But it won't work as we haven't started up the servers yet.
+Now we need to setup our backend servers for the app to work:

 7. Run Node Server
 https://github.com/dannyl1u/node-server